the-vtex-files/the-vtex-files.github.io/discovery.md

 It felt as if a plug was pulled from a sink and my consciousness drained out.
 I could watch cerebral matter, bone splinters and body fluids spattering through the air, onto the golden shimmering cereal and his muscular body.
 Somehow still functioning, I must have lost it or died and entered a parallel universe, either way, there was no other choice than being game for it.
 Strange how impeccable the mind works after a sudden burst of violence.
 Just being slaughtered, I didn't want to show any weakness, how would it have benefited the situation anyway?
 I was naked.<br>
 "What message? was that the fucking message? who is the sender?"<br>
 "no, listen, the msg contains documents that are beyond any subjective interests.
 You created them, your past you.
 Your language was different then though, lots of noise you were talking LOL"<br>
 He told me that my memory had been erased without clarifying the circumstances, and the longer I was talking to Divock the more my stable reality crumbled.
 But wasn't I yearning for that ever since being trapped in this nauseating undisturbed rural idyll?
-Now trembling with fear and totally freaked out by the imminent revelation, I asked for file transfer.
+Now, trembling with fear for my life and totally freaked out by the imminent revelation, I asked for file transfer.

 "I will put the folder on ur harddrive.
-Are you sure you can READ it? the interpretation of noise requires plenty of skill. hooman skill. maybe u have regained some after our encounter"<br>
+Are you sure you can READ its contents? the interpretation of noise requires plenty of skill. hooman skill. maybe u have regained some after our encounter"<br>

-hat the hell was this?
+What the hell was this?
-The folder contained files that didn't make any sense. cropped images, or full of noise. all of them lossless compressed and a README, with hastily assembled commands a plain text file named "John", a redacted jumble of fragments, photocopes, documents mk-ultra is cia, futrue esotoric soldiers >dia for covert assissination.< what lay hidden in teh collage of the vtex files?
+A redacted jumble of fragments, lossless compressed cropped images

+photocopies  noise
+documents
+a plain text file named "John", and a README, with hastily assembled commands

+what lay hidden in teh collage of the vtex files?

 You encrypted some of the images as a precautionary measure, you saw it coming, realizin that the outcome of this project will be catastropic.